jkeefe/workshops/module-build-a-chatbot/README.md

 - Just type a question, and I'll give it my best shot.
 ```

-Also, we probably want to say something nice when we don't understand a question.
+Also, we probably want to say something nice when there is no match.
 You can use the "catchall" to match anything that hasn't already matched.

 Another nice trick is to add multiple `-` lines.
 Dexter will randomly pick from among them to reply.